slaeryan/slaeryan.github.io/posts/midnighttrain.md

 ### Execution Guardrails with DPAPI
 Well, I'm a big fan of putting execution guardrails in my code primarily because of two reasons:

 1. To prevent the accidental breaking of the rules of engagement.
-This will ensure that the malcode doesn't end being executed on any unintended host which are out of the scope
+This will ensure that our malcode doesn't end being executed on any unintended host which are out of the scope
 1. To hinder the efforts of blue teams trying to reverse engineer the implant on non-targeted assets and thwart analysis on automated malware sandboxes

 Although, I think in this case the latter is more applicable than the former.